 Residents report that the neighborhood is aging, and that they would like to attract more families to live there.
-Areas south of Aransas Avenue include a large number of vacant lots where more homes could be built for people to live in.
-The Echo East project, located just northwest of the neighborhood, proposes adding additional multi-family housing, and in later phases retail or service options to area residents.
+Areas south of Aransas Avenue include a large number of vacant lots where more homes could be built to accommodate more residents.
+The Echo East project, located just northwest of the neighborhood, includes 192 apartment units and future phases of the project will include commercial uses to serve area residents.

-- Echo East and other anticipated arena area development may Include goods, services, or entertainment. - The area has great amenities for families, including a library, two parks, greenway trail access, and two bus lines that connect to Downtown.
+- Echo East and other anticipated arena area development may include goods, services, or entertainment. - The area has great amenities for families, including a library, two parks, greenway trail access, and two bus lines that connect to Downtown.

-- The building at the eastern corner of Dafoste Avenue and East Commerce Street is getting vandalized and occupied for illegal activities.
-Similarly, properties on the west side of Spriggsdale Boulevard are attracting illegal activities and dumping. - Residents report that housing is becoming less affordable, and some residents are worried about the future of housing affordability.
+- The building at the eastern corner of Dafoste and East Commerce Street is getting vandalized and occupied for illegal activities.
+Similarly, properties on the west side of Spriggsdale are attracting illegal activities and dumping. - Residents report that housing is becoming less affordable, and some residents are worried about the future of housing affordability.

-A neighborhood plan was not previously completed for the Coliseum/Willow Park Neighborhood.
-The Arena District / Eastside Community Plan (2003) did not include a section or chapter uniquely dedicated to the neighborhood.
-The plan called for conservation of existing housing stock and gradual infill development with small scale multi-family dwellings, and a mixed-use town center south of the AT&T Center, between Houston Street and Commerce Street, west of Coca Cola Place.
-Specific to the Coliseum/Willow Park Neighborhood, the plan recommended planting large canopy trees adjacent to Commerce Street, Spriggsdale Boulevard, and Martin Luther King Drive.
+The Coliseum/Willow Park neighborhood is located within the boundaries of the Arena District / Eastside Community Plan that was adopted in 2003.
+The plan, which included multiple other neighborhoods, called for conservation of existing housing stock and gradual infill development with small-scale multi-family dwellings, and a mixed-use town center south of the Frost Bank Center, between Houston Street and Commerce Street, west of Coca Cola Place.
+Specific to the Coliseum/Willow Park Neighborhood, the plan recommended planting large canopy trees adjacent to Commerce Street, Spriggsdale, and Martin Luther King Drive.

-- Plant street trees on prominent streets. - Support small scale infill housing south of Aransas Avenue.
+- Plant street trees on prominent streets. - Support small-scale infill housing south of Aransas Avenue.